 Local Bus Services (Metrobus, First Buses, Bristol FreeBus)

 Taxi Ranks (AA Taxis, V Cars)

 Cabot Tower - Cabot Tower is one of Bristol's most recognizable landmarks and is a great way to get a bird's eye view of the city.
 Cabot Tower stands at the center of Brandon Hill, at over 100 feet tall.
 The tower was built in 1897 to celebrate the 400th anniversary of John Cabot's voyage to North America.
 Visitors can climb to the top of this Gothic-style tower, which boasts stunning panoramas of Harbourside and Bristol city center.
 After climbing the tower, consider taking a stroll around Brandon Hill, one of Bristol's largest parks.
-It'll be a challenging climb up the tower if you're carrying around heavy bags, so consider visiting a Bristol luggage service first.
+It'll be a challenging climb up the tower if you're carrying around heavy bags, so consider visiting a Bristol luggage storage spot first.

 SS Great Britain - The SS Great Britain is a prime example of Bristol's maritime history.
 This museum ship was designed by famous engineer Isambard Brunel in the early 19th century.
 The SS Great Britain was an engineering wonder and was considered the most advanced steamliner in the world at the time.
 It broke records and became the first iron steamboat to cross the Atlantic.
 Visitors are welcome to step onboard and see the inner workings of this historic vessel.
 Afterward, head to the Maritime Museum, which features tons of nautical artifacts relating to the SS Great Britain.
 If you get peckish, head to the Harbourside Kitchen for a sandwich or coffee overlooking the SS Great Britain.